luisweir/productivity-tools/README.md

 # 🚀 Productivity Tools

-Sample Python utilities demonstrating how to leverage Oracle Cloud Infrastructure (OCI) Generative AI services to boost productivity across common tasks such as chat interfaces, document indexing, classification, and multimedia summarization. ✨
+Sample Python utilities to help you learn how to use Oracle Cloud Infrastructure (OCI) Generative AI services in hands-on ways.
+These tools demonstrate techniques for building chat interfaces, indexing documents, classifying content, and summarising audio and video — all designed to support individual learning and experimentation. ✨

 ## 📑 Table of Contents